-Join Curt Frye for an in-depth discussion in this video Creating an Excel table to track cash on hand, part of Excel 2007: Creating Business Budgets.
+Join Curt Frye for an in-depth discussion in this video Creating an Excel table to track cash on hand, part of Creating Business Budgets in Excel 2007.

 One of the most basic budgetary tasks that you can undertake when you run a business is to track your cash on hand.
 For better or worse, that's most of the budgetary analysis some small business do.
 However, Excel gives you the tools you can use to analyze your Cash on Hand much more effectively than in previous versions.
 In Excel 2003, Microsoft introduced the list, which enabled you to manage tables of data more efficiently.
 In Excel 2007, these list objects became Excel tables, which are much more useful when performing budgetary analysis in Excel.